helidon-io/helidon/builder/README.md

 3. Blueprint interface must have a name that ends with `Blueprint`; the name before `Blueprint` will be the name of the prototype
 4. In case we use the blueprint -> prototype -> runtime type use case (see below):
     1. The blueprint must extend `Prototype.Factory<RuntimeType>` where `RuntimeType` is the type of the runtime object
-    2. ~~The runtime type must be annotated with `@RuntimeType.PrototypedBy(PrototypeBlueprint.class)`~~
-    3. The runtime type must implement `RuntimeType.Api<Prototype>`
+    2. The runtime type must implement `RuntimeType.Api<Prototype>`
-    4. The runtime type must have a `public static Prototype.Builder builder()` method implemented by user
+    3. The runtime type must have a `public static Prototype.Builder builder()` method implemented by user
-    5. The runtime type must have a `public static RuntimeType create(Prototype)` method implemented by user
+    4. The runtime type must have a `public static RuntimeType create(Prototype)` method implemented by user
-    6. The runtime type must have a `public static RuntimeType create(Consumer<Prototype.Builder>)` method implemented by user
+    5. The runtime type must have a `public static RuntimeType create(Consumer<Prototype.Builder>)` method implemented by user

 ## Use Cases